Belal-Hassan/AVR_Microcontrollers_Reference_Application/README.md

 This embedded systems application serves as a foundational framework, providing essential drivers for a variety of devices to interface with the ATmega32A microcontroller, including different types of displays, motors, etc. It covers the MCAL & HAL drivers, including peripheral libraries, modules libraries, and CPU configuration.
 Each peripheral driver (Under MCAL folder) consists of 4 files: Name_Addresses.h, Name_Configuration.h, Name_Private.h, Name_Interface.c.
 Each module driver
 (Under HAL folder) consists of 3 files: Name_Configuration.h, Name_Private.h, Name_Interface.c.
-Its adaptability allows for easy integration with a broad spectrum of microcontrollers just by changing the addresses, states, and statuses.
+Its adaptability allows for easy integration with most of the AVR family microcontrollers just by changing the addresses, states, and statuses.

 Note: A proteus simulation project is included in the project files.